A Brief History of The Health Support Uses of Silver

-Science Digest cites colloidal silver as “…a wonder of modern medicine,” and further states “Antibiotics kill perhaps a half dozen different disease organisms, but silver kills some 650.
+Science Digest cites colloidal silver as “…a wonder of modern medicine,” and further states, “Antibiotics kill perhaps a half dozen different disease organisms, but silver kills some 650.
 Resistant strains fail to develop.
 Moreover, silver is virtually non-toxic.
 Colloidal silver, used as an anti-microbial agent, will not create superbugs as antibiotics do.”

-Alfred Searle, founder of the giant Searle Pharmaceuticals (now Monsanto) stated, “Applying colloidal silver to human subjects has been done in a large number of cases with astonishingly successful results.
+Alfred Searle, the founder of the giant Searle Pharmaceuticals (now Monsanto), stated, “Applying colloidal silver to human subjects has been done in a large number of cases with astonishingly successful results.
 For internal administration … it has the advantage of being rapidly fatal to pathogens without toxic action on its host.
 It is quite stable.”
 Further information indicates that Colloidal Silver does not cause harmful interactions with other medications or topical treatments.